Abingdon Together: Resilient to Flooding.

 Parts of Abingdon are at risk of flooding.
 The Environment Agency, Oxfordshire County Council and other partners cannot reduce the risks alone.

-The Flood Resilience Team believe that your community can make a significant difference.
+Your community can make a significant difference.
 You can play a role in reducing the risks of flooding, the impacts of the flooding and your recovery from flooding.

 This engagement page is intended to help bring a community action group together and streamline it's development.